agoldst/dfr-browser/README.md

 authors: d[1].trim(),
 ```

 Or, of course, you may wish to store additional metadata and use it elsewhere.

 Let's imagine that the publisher is found in the ninth column.
 Then one might simply have

 ```js
 issue: d[5].trim(),
 publisher: d[8].trim(),
 ```

-Now the publisher will be stored for each dcoument, but to display it, one must also change the methods of `bib`.
+Now the publisher will be stored for each document, but to display it, one must also change the methods of `bib`.
 The printing of document citations is governed by the `citation` [method of bib.dfr](src/bib_dfr.js#L168).
 Imagine simply adding, before the `return` at the end of the function:

 ```js
 s += "Published by " + doc.publisher + "."